Modified Rankin Scale (mRS)

 What is the Modified Rankin Scale (mRS)?

-The Modified Rankin Scale (mRS) assesses specifically the severity of their disability by checking if they can perform their activities of daily living (ADLs) as well as other activities that they normally do.
-Are they still able to do their activities of daily living and other things on their own?
+The Modified Rankin Scale (mRS) specifically assesses the severity of their disability by checking if they can perform their daily living activities (ADLs) and other activities they usually do.
+Can they still do their daily activities and other things independently?
 Can they still do them, but they need assistance from others?
 Or can they no longer do them and require someone to do things for them?

-The answers to these questions will help determine the specific score the patient will get on the Modified Rankin Scale.
-The specifics of this scale will be discussed later on in this guide.
+The answers to these questions will help determine the patient's specific score on the Modified Rankin Scale, which will be discussed later in this guide.

-The score will determine what will go into a person’s care plan, and the scale can be used to monitor the patient from time to time.
+The score will determine the contents of a person's care plan, and the scale can be used to monitor the patient periodically.

 How to use the Modified Rankin Scale (mRS)

-The Modified Rankin Scale (mRS) is easy to use and doesn’t require much from the professional using it since the only thing that needs to be done when engaging with the sheet is to select a number rating.
+The Modified Rankin Scale (mRS) is an easy-to-use outcome measure.
+It requires little from the professional; the only thing that needs to be done when engaging with the sheet is to select a number rating.

 Before selecting a rating, the professional must schedule an interview with the patient who suffered a stroke or a neurological problem.
-During the interview, the professional will ask the patient a series of questions, all related to how they are feeling and if they can perform activities of daily living.
+During the interview, the professional will ask the patient a series of questions related to how they are feeling and whether they can perform activities of daily living.
 You should also observe some of them, too, if you can.

 Here are some questions that you can ask them: